katief906/Voyager/README.md

 # Voyager

-* Voyager is an app designed to help users research and plan itineraries to places all over the world.
-The app leverages city data from the Countries Cities API as well as hotel/restaurant/points of interest data from the Yelp Fusion API to make it as easy as possible for users to plan a fulfilling trip.
-The site includes pages dedicated to each continent, country, and city, as well as to a list of itineraries, individual itineraries and stops.
+Voyager is an app designed to help users research and plan itineraries to places all over the world.
+The app leverages city and country data from the Countries Cities API as well as accommodation, restaurant, and points of interest data from the Yelp Fusion API to make it as easy as possible for users to plan a fulfilling trip.
+The site includes pages dedicated to each continent, country, and city, as well as to all itineraries and detailed individual itineraries.

-voyager.onrender.com
+<a href="voyager.onrender.com" target="_blank">voyager.onrender.com</a>

 # Programming

--	Backend: Ruby 2.7.3, Rails 5.2.5
+Backend: Ruby 2.7.3, Rails 5.2.5
--	Frontend: React
+Frontend: React
--	Database: PostgreSQL
+Database: PostgreSQL

--	Third-Party APIs: Countries Cities API (documentation: https://rapidapi.com/natkapral/api/countries-cities/), Yelp Fusion API (documentation: https://www.yelp.com/developers/documentation/v3/get_started)
+Third-Party APIs:
+- <a href="https://rapidapi.com/natkapral/api/countries-cities/" target="_blank">Countries Cities API</a>
+- <a href="https://www.yelp.com/developers/documentation/v3/get_started" target="_blank">Yelp Fusion API</a>

 # Development